android/security-samples/AndroidDeveloperVerificationAPKSigningExample/README.md

-# Android Developer Verification Onboarding Sample
+# Android Developer Verification APK Signing Example

 Are you preparing to sign an APK for the Android developer verification proof of ownership process?